Nick Dougherty

 Nicholas James Dougherty (born 24 May 1982) is an English former professional golfer and broadcaster.

+Dougherty started his career by winning the 1999 World Boys Championship and three Faldo Junior Series events.
+He soon after began a professional golf career, becoming a member of the European Tour in 2002, and scoring his first victory in 2005, and his second victory in 2007.
+Dougherty lost his European Tour membership in 2011 though joined the Challenger Tour in 2013.
+Since 2019, he has retired golf and is a Sky Sports Golf presenter.

 Early life and amateur career

 Dougherty was born in Bootle, Merseyside, and attended Queen Elizabeth's Grammar School in Blackburn, Lancashire.

 Dougherty is a protégé of former professional golfer, Nick Faldo, and had an exceptional amateur career.
 He won numerous tournaments including the 1999 World Boys Championship and three Faldo Junior Series events.
-In 2001 he was a member of the victorious Great Britain and Ireland Walker Cup team.
+In 2001, he was a member of the victorious Great Britain and Ireland Walker Cup team.

 Professional career

 In 2001, Dougherty turned professional.
 He gained membership to the European Tour for 2002 via the final qualifying school.
 In his début season he finished 36th on the Order of Merit, and was named the Sir Henry Cotton Rookie of the Year.
 He was hindered by glandular fever in 2003, and his 2004 season was also disappointing when he slipped to 97th on the Order of Merit.
 In early 2005 he earned his first victory on the European Tour at the Caltex Masters in Singapore, going on to reach the top 100 of the Official World Golf Rankings in the middle of the year, and ended it in 15th place on the final European Tour Order of Merit.
 He also made a strong start to the 2006 season before struggling later in the year.